jinyorjin/SIT215---Computational-Intelligence/README.md

 The results show that:

-- the baseline A* system provides a useful reference route
+- the baseline A\* system provides a useful reference route
 - fuzzy logic increases travel time as cargo fragility increases
 - replanning can change the selected path under school-zone constraints
 - in some cases, the path stays the same but the travel time increases
-- the system adapts to changed conditions instead of following a fixed original plan
+- the system adapts to changed conditions instead of following a fixed original plan The main result is that the system does not simply follow the shortest or fastest-looking route.
+It updates route costs using fuzzy safe-speed reasoning and reacts when the environment changes, which makes the behaviour more explainable and adaptive.

 Overall, the integrated system is more safety-aware than the baseline model because it considers both route efficiency and delivery risk.